How to Add Email Newsletter Signup Forms to WordPress

 Display Rules

-The display rules section has even more settings that allow you to control the behavior of the form.
-It’s focused on users’ actions, like what happens when the user is about to leave the page— exit intent, what happens if the user has Adblocker on or scrolls down to the bottom of the page, and so on.
+The display rules section has even more settings that allow you to control the form’s behavior.
+It’s focused on users’ actions, like what happens when the user is about to leave the page—exit intent, what happens if the user has Adblocker on or scrolls down to the bottom of the page, and so on.

 If you click on the Display Rules tab, you’ll see something that looks like so:

 Interestingly the titles are very descriptive.
 They do exactly what they say.
-Now that we have the newsletter campaign all setup let’s take a look at how to activate the form
+Now that we have the newsletter campaign all set.
+Let’s take a look at how to activate the form

 Activating the form